-Newark, Delaware – United States
+Newark, Illinois – United States

 Dr. Slotkin is a Research Assistant Professor in the College of Health Sciences at the University of Delaware and assistant director of the Center for Health Assessment Research and Translation (CHART).
 He joined CHART in 2015.

 Dr. Slotkin has expertise in assessment as a school and clinical psychologist.
 His research interests are in the development of large-scale assessments and implementation of computer-administered measures.
 He also has significant experience managing and leading large-scale measurement projects.
 These have included overseeing all test development for state testing programs and formative assessment products as Vice President of Test Development at Riverside Publishing, managing the development of cognition and sensation batteries as well as overseeing all scoring procedures as a Co-Investigator for the NIH Toolbox for Assessment of Neurological and Behavioral Function, and serving as Co-Investigator and as Northwestern University’s Scientific Director for Health Measurement on the National Children’s Study.

 Currently, Dr. Slotkin serves as the project lead on DoD-sponsored project to develop tools to measure psychosocial functioning for individuals with traumatic limb injuries and amputations, is a Co-Investigator and site PI for the Environmental Influences on Child Health Outcomes (ECHO) PRO Core, Advancing Reliable Measurement in Alzheimer’s Disease and cognitive Aging (ARMADA), and the Mobile Toolbox grants.